Comprehensive framework for evaluation of deep neural networks in detection and quantification of lymphoma from PET/CT images: clinical insights, pitfalls, and observer agreement analyses: Discussion

-It is important to highlight that SegResNet and UNet were trained on patches of larger sizes, specifically (224, 224, 224) and (192, 192, 192) respectively, while DynUNet and SwinUNETR were trained using relatively smaller patches, namely (160, 160, 160) and (128, 128, 128) respectively.
+Additionally, it is important to highlight that SegResNet and ResUNet were trained on patches of larger sizes, specifically with $N=224$ and $N=192$, respectively (see detailed training methodology and hyperparameter choices in Appendix \ref{app:network_architectures_and_training_setups}), while DynUNet and SwinUNETR were trained using relatively smaller sized patches, namely $N=160$ and $N=128$, respectively.
 Utilizing larger patch sizes during training allows the neural networks to capture a more extensive contextual understanding of the data, thereby enhancing its performance in segmentation tasks \cite{Isensee_2020}.
-This observation aligns with our results, where the superior performance of SegResNet and UNet can be attributed to their exposure to larger patch sizes during training.
-Moreover, larger batch sizes enable robust training by accurately estimating the gradients \cite{Isensee_2020}, but with our chosen training patch sizes, we could not train SegResNet, DynUNet and SwinUNETR with $n_b > 1$ due to memory limitations (although we could accommodate $n_b=8$ for UNet).
-Hence, for a fair comparison between networks, all networks were trained with $n_b =1$.
-It is worth noting that our inability to train DynUNet and SwinUNETR on larger patch and mini-batch sizes was primarily due to computational resource limitations.
-However, this limitation presents an avenue for future research, where training these models with larger patches and batch sizes could potentially yield further improvements in segmentation accuracy.
+This observation aligns with our results, where the superior performance of SegResNet and ResUNet can be attributed to their exposure to larger patch sizes during training.
+Moreover, larger batch sizes enable robust training by accurately estimating the gradients \cite{Isensee_2020}, but with our chosen training patch sizes, we could not train SegResNet, DynUNet and SwinUNETR with $n_b > 1$ due to memory limitations.
+Hence, for a fair comparison between networks, all networks were trained with $n_b=1$.
+It is worth noting that our inability to train DynUNet and SwinUNETR on larger patch and mini-batch sizes was primarily due to computational resource limitations, which presents an avenue for future research, where training these networks on larger patches/batch sizes could potentially yield further performance improvements. \\

+\textbf{Reproducibility of lesion measures by networks.} We assessed the reproducibility of lesion measures and found that on internal testing, SUV$_\text{mean}$ was reproducible by all networks except ResUNet, TLG was reproducible by all networks, while no other measure was reproducible by any network.
+In external testing, the reproducibility was further limited, with SUV$_\text{mean}$ reproducible by all networks except ResUNet, and TLG reproducible by only DynUNet, while none of the other measures were reproducible by any network.
+Although achieving high DSC scores, these networks demonstrated limitations in accurately replicating clinically significant metrics.
+This finding further emphasizes the need to go beyond traditional segmentation metrics like DSC and incorporating clinically-relevant metrics in the training objective functions for these methods.